ioos/registry/README.md

 * The URL submitted is manually added to the [collection source table](https://www.ngdc.noaa.gov/docucomp/collectionSource/list?&layout=fluid).
 The service is listed as "submitted".

 #### The harvest process starts after a service is listed as "submitted":
-* The submitted URL or WAF is harvested each night at 1930 MT/2130 ET into the first of two WAFs.
+* Step 1: The submitted URL or WAF is harvested each night at 1930 MT/2130 ET into the first of two WAFs.
 The first WAF is the [test Web Accessible Folder (WAF)](http://www.ngdc.noaa.gov/metadata/published/test/NOAA/IOOS/).
-* If the harvest is successful, the source metadata is transformed to ISO 19115-2 and will populate the test WAF by 0715 MT/ 0915 ET the next day.
+* Step 2: * If the harvest is successful, the source metadata is transformed to ISO 19115-2 and will populate the test WAF by 0715 MT/ 0915 ET the next day.
 The WAF is manually checked, the next day, to verify the harvest has been successful.
 The service status is manually changed from "submitted" to "approved" in the collection source table.
 Harvesting is considered successful when the metadata records appear in the */iso WAF and pass ISO 19139 schema validation.

-The second step in the harvesting process is publication of the ISO metadata records into a [production WAFs](http://www.ngdc.noaa.gov/metadata/published/NOAA/IOOS/).
+* Step 3: The second step in the harvesting process is publication of the ISO metadata records into a [production WAFs](http://www.ngdc.noaa.gov/metadata/published/NOAA/IOOS/).
 This happens 3 days after the service is submitted by 0715 MT/ 0515 ET.

-#### Geoportal Harvesting
-* The [NGDC Geoportal](http://www.ngdc.noaa.gov/geoportal/catalog/main/home.page) automatically harvests ISO records from the WAF by 0900 MT/ 1100 ET.
+* Step 4: Geoportal Harvesting: The [NGDC Geoportal](http://www.ngdc.noaa.gov/geoportal/catalog/main/home.page) automatically harvests ISO records from the WAF by 0900 MT/ 1100 ET.

-### Where does the Registry end?
+### When does registration end?
-The Service Registration process ends when a valid ISO record has been created and added to the production WAF and the metadata is visible in the [NGDC Geoportal](http://www.ngdc.noaa.gov/geoportal/catalog/main/home.page).
+The Service Registration process ends when a valid ISO record has been created and added to the production WAF.
+The metadata should be able to be found in the [NGDC Geoportal](http://www.ngdc.noaa.gov/geoportal/catalog/main/home.page).

-The interface between the [NGDC Geoportal](http://www.ngdc.noaa.gov/geoportal/catalog/main/home.page) and the [IOOS Catalog](http://catalog.ioos.us/) is the CSW interface.

-### Monitoing the registration harvesting process
+## Monitoring the registration harvesting process

 #### To check if your metadata has been registered
-* Review metadata and assessments of metadata in EMMA [here](http://www.ngdc.noaa.gov/docucomp/page?view=wafsInGroup&title=Metrics%20and%20Collections%20for%20Group%20IOOS&groupName=IOOS)
+* Look in the collection source table [here](http://www.ngdc.noaa.gov/docucomp/page?view=wafsInGroup&title=Metrics%20and%20Collections%20for%20Group%20IOOS&groupName=IOOS)
 * Search or Browse metadata in [Geoportal](http://www.ngdc.noaa.gov/geoportal)
-* Search for metadata in the [IOOS Catalog](http://catalog.ioos.us/)

 #### To update or remove metadata in the service registry

 The registry augments today's harvest with all previous harvests and sometimes this can result in old out-of-date records that are no longer applicable.
 * If the content of the service has changed, but the service should still be registered then:
   * Create an issue in the [github IOOS/ Registry repository](https://github.com/ioos/registry/issues) or send an email to ioos.catalog@noaa.gov requesting a 'clean out' of a particular service or WAF.
   * The NGDC administrator will manually set a flag to remove ALL previous metadata records before harvest.
 This will result in an entirely new refresh of the content for that web accessible folder (WAF).
 * If the service is out date and should no longer be registered with IOOS then:
   * Send an email to ioos.catalog@noaa.gov requesting that the service be removed.
   * The service status will be changed to 'For Removal'.
   * The NGDC administrator will manually set a flag to remove ALL previous metadata records before harvest.
 This will result in an entirely new refresh of the content for that web accessible folder.
   * The NGDC admin will change the service status to 'Removed'.

-### What if my THREDDS catalogs contain `catalogRef` elements?
+### If you have a THREDDS catalogs that contain `catalogRef` elements, it will not be harvestable by the Registry?
 In THREDDS catalogs it is common to use `catalogRef` elements to reference other catalogs, especially in the [top level catalog](http://gis.stackexchange.com/questions/70919/setting-up-thredds-catalogs-for-ocean-model-data).
 The NGDC crawler is currently not following `catalogRef` links, however.
 So if you had a top level catalog that looked like this:
 ```
 <catalog xmlns="http://www.unidata.ucar.edu/namespaces/thredds/InvCatalog/v1.0"